-Workforce housing has historically been ignored because it falls in a no-man’s land between government subsidized affordable housing on one end of the spectrum, and amenity-driven luxury residential units at the other extreme.
-Amenities in modest-priced apartment communities don’t scream ‘rent growth’ like luxury complexes, nor are they supported by subsidized sources of capital, so investors have many times gravitated away from these deals when they have more attractive options.
-The result: the number of occupied rental units priced below $800 fell by 1.2 million units between 2005 and 2016, while in contrast, overall supply of apartments more generally rented jumped by almost 6 million units.
-Meanwhile, 2017 saw the most multifamily completions on record, but developers still opted to deliver more upscale, Class A properties rather than address this gap in the middle.
-Workforce housing, therefore, represents a classic investment opportunity, offering a market featuring low supply and high demand.
+Workforce housing has historically been ignored because it falls in a no-man’s land between government subsidized affordable housing on one end of the spectrum and amenity-driven luxury residential units at the other extreme.
+Amenities in modest-priced apartment communities don’t project ‘rent growth’ like luxury complexes, nor are they supported by subsidized sources of capital, so investors have many times gravitated away from these deals when they have more attractive options.

 This disconnect between the new supply being brought to market and market demand has needed strategic attention for years, but the financial incentive for investors is just now catching up to the unrelenting need.
-Realizing returns on Class A developments are being squeezed by overabundance of supply, slowed rent growth and rising interest rates.
+Realizing returns on Class A developments is being squeezed by overabundance of supply, slowed rent growth and rising interest rates.
 Therefore, investors have become motivated, pivoting towards more value-add opportunities that require less up-front capital and offer more stable cash flows.
-This year, over 40 percent of all real estate investment dollars raised by private equity funds were put towards value-add investments, further evidence of this once-niche sector’s ascent into buzzword and must-know territory.

 How to Pursue Workforce Housing